rebecawriter/rebecawriter.github.io/about.md

 **Before I press send** on a writing project, I ask myself three questions.

+### Is it useful?
-<center>**Is it useful?** <br>Even the most beautiful copy is useless if it doesn’t function as it should.
+<br>Even the most beautiful copy is useless if it doesn’t function as it should.
 I reflect on whether the work truly supports your goal.
 If not, it’s back to the old drawing board.

-**Is it simple?** <br> Whilst I adapt my tone and style to each brand, I aim for simplicity in all my writing.
+### **Is it simple?**
+<br> Whilst I adapt my tone and style to each brand, I aim for simplicity in all my writing.
 Why make customers wade through words to understand your message?

-**Does it sparkle?** <br> After a few rounds of edits, I go back in with my glitter pen to make sure the work isn’t just good; it’s extra special. </center>
+### **Does it sparkle?**
+<br> After a few rounds of edits, I go back in with my glitter pen to make sure the work isn’t just good; it’s extra special.

 **I’d love to work with you.** Do you feel the same?
 Learn about the [services]({{ site.baseurl }}/freelance-writer-edinburgh ) I offer (and my competitive rates).